CI-Hackathon-Team25/st-patricks-day-project/README.md

 - ![Greetings generator](https://github.com/CI-Hackathon-Team25/st-patricks-day-project/assets/wireframes/Greetings-generator.png)

 ## Features
 * The main menu allows the users to navigate to the various sections of the site.
-The menu is positioned central in the page and four-leaf cloves indicate the different pages.
+The menu is positioned central in the page where a Three-leaf cloves indicates the different pages.
 * The header Logo exists on [every page](../index.html) on the top-left and allows users to come back to the home page as they would expect.
 * The greeting generator allows users to leave their greetings.
 Each time the page loads a different greet is displayed.
 * The quiz game allows the users to challenge themselves and provides them a final score.
-* The info section provides information about Team 25.
+* The about section provides information about Team 25.
 * A contact form allows users to get in touch with the Team 25 and make their request.
+* A toggle menu is present on history and about pages to facilitate user experience otherwise they always had to go back to the home page.

 ## Surface
 ### colors: we used green color for call to action-buttons.
 The images, logo and clipart adhere to the theme of Saint Patrick day.
+### Icons and images are related to Ireland and Saint Patrick day tradition.
 ### Google Fonts:
 - body: 'Josefin Sans', sans-serif.
 - headings: 'Irish Grover', cursive.